thoughtbot/ios-on-rails/book/iOS/user_object.md

 	                      error:nil];
 	}

-You'll notice that we created an `IDstring` with `[NSString stringWithFormat:@"%@", userID]`.
-This is because our `userID` returned from the API is a number, while we need a string `IDstring` password to store in the keychain.
+You'll notice that we created an `IDString` with `[NSString stringWithFormat:@"%@", userID]`.
+This is because our `userID` returned from the API is a number, while we need a string `IDString` password to store in the keychain.

 Lastly, we need to implement the method that we will use in our client singleton to determine if we currently have a valid user session.
 It's easiest to think of this as whether or not the user is logged in.